Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * default is logging turned off, P"logLevel=0"

 **P"acMode=-1|0|1|99"**
 When using 5 axis robot types, operating at 0 degrees for axis A is critical, as for many situations the velocity of C will go to infinity.
-A more detailed explanation will be on the 5 axis page.
+A more detailed explanation is be on the CNC 5 axis page.
 The parameters controls how the firmware shall behave:
 * -1 axis A stays in the negative angle range with 0 as maximum.
 Speed at 0 will be set to 0
 * 0 A is set to 0 degree constantly
 * 1 axis A stays in the positive angle range with 0 as minium